gitbra/pwic/README.md

 - SQLite is released in the public domain
 - Jinja2 is released under 3-Clause BSD License
 - Markdown2 is released under MIT license
+	- PwicMarkdown is a modified version to consider all the links as valid
 - Parsimonious is released under MIT license
 - PrettyTable is released under BSD license
 - FavIcon by [Pixel Perfect](https://www.flaticon.com/free-icon/verify_2910756)